21 Unmissable Things to do in Wroclaw, Poland

 It is a former playground of the nearby gymnasium in pre-war times; now, it offers a peaceful environment for locals and tourists to rest and enjoy the atmosphere.

-You can enter it from the following streets: Szewska, Grodzka and plac Nankiera
+You can enter it from the following streets: Szewska, Grodzka, and Plac Nankiera.

 Stroll down Wroclaw’s islands